Japan's JERA to buy Belgium's top offshore wind company for $1.7 bln

-TOKYO, March 22 (Reuters) - Japan's top utility JERA has agreed to buy Belgium-based offshore wind energy producer Parkwind for 1.55 billion euros ($1.7 billion), as it expands in renewable power to meet decarbonisation goals.
+TOKYO, March 22 (Reuters) - Japan's top utility JERA has agreed to buy Parkwind, Belgium's largest offshore wind platform, for 1.55 billion euros ($1.7 billion), as it expands in renewable power to meet decarbonisation goals.

 JERA, a joint venture between Tokyo Electric Power Company Holdings 9501.T and Chubu Electric Power Co Inc 9502.T, will add Parkwind's four offshore wind farms in Belgium and a new wind farm being built in Germany to its renewable portfolio through the deal.